Hockey - sports information

 The game is split into two equal halves for 35 minutes play each half with normally a 5 minute break at half time.
 There are no fixed positions in a hockey team in fact even a goalkeeper is not required according to the rules!
 Most teams arrange themselves into fullbacks (defence), mid-fielders (halfback) and forwards (front line) and many teams include a single sweeper.

 Hockey can be played all year round with those in colder climates moving to indoor facilities during the winter months.
 Indoor field hockey is slightly different as teams play 6-a-side rather than 11 and the field is reduced in size as a consequence.
 Also, sidelines are replaced with barriers to rebound the ball.
 There are many hockey camps year round in UK and abroad.

 What is the essential kit required to play hockey?

 To play hockey at any level - you must be protected and wear:

 - Shin pads

 - Mouth guard and hockey gloves

 Like any sport is important to have the right kit.
 Players wear mouth guards to protect their teeth and gums from the impact of the ball or sticks - in most places these are compulsory.
-Most players also wear shin guards to protect their shins from the sticks and flying balls.
+Players also wear shin guards to protect their shins from the sticks and flying balls.
 Shin pads or shin guards are worn under the outer sock and again are often required equipment in many countries.
 They are designed to fit around the shin with special ankle / instep protection.
 There are numerous producers of hockey shin pads but some of the better known manufacturers are Grays, Adidas and Kookaburra.

-Shin pads and hockey
+Shin pads and hockey - protective equipment.